Masha and the Bear: Sources

 Masha was based on a real person ...
 In the 1990s, the project's artistic director, Oleg Kuzovkov, was on holiday when he saw a little girl on the beach.
 The child was so genuine and open that she could easily walk up to a stranger and play chess with him or pick up his flippers and go swimming.
 However, after a few days, the vacationers began to hide from the girl – she was too active and intrusive.

 Production

 The series' production has been handled domestically at Animaccord Animation Studio since 2008.
 The scenario for each episode is written by Oleg Kuzovkov, creator of the cartoon.
 Then the storyboarding is developed in accordance with the script and, in general, consists of at least 2000 slides.
 After the team finalizes the plot of an episode, the work for the 2D animatic kicks off.
 At this stage, animators define the duration of each scene in an episode, how characters are placed in it and interact with each other.
 After this step of the production is finished, the episode is passed for dubbing.
 Dubbing must be completed before 3D animation is applied, as the 3D animators need to know the characters' dialogue, intonations, and emotions in advance in order to keep their lip movements synchronized to the audio and make their facial expressions look realistic.

-3D animation

-The 3D animation process begins right after dubbing has been finished.
-Animators manipulate all the movements that happen during the scenes, such as opening doors, taking books from bookshelves, and creating all the bodily movements required to bring the characters to life.

-Rendering Manager

-Rendering Manager brings all the processes together.
-Renderers colorize grey 3D models and add such details as the Bear's fur, Masha's hair, etc. They create the lighting and weather in the scene as determined by the script.

-Compositing

-Compositing is the final stage of production, where the compositors review all shots of an episode, checking the color intensities, smoothing the edges of 3D models, adding 2D/3D effects and bringing all the components together to form a complete episode.
-Then the work is approved by the director and script-writer and uploaded to the show's official YouTube channel 'Masha and the Bear - Official Channel' formerly 'MashaBearTV' before it can be shown on TV.